TarynBeaupre/VideoGamed/README.md

 ![My Account View](images/myaccount-view.png)

 This account view is a page that can be accessed by a logged in user.
 They can see a summary of their activity on the site such as number of games reviewed and their wishlist game count.
-From this page they can also alter their username, email or password.
+From this page they can also alter their username, email, password or profile picture.

 ![Leave A Review View](images/leaveareview-view.png)